melodicht/nu-ecs-prac/README.md

 3. Open a terminal in that `/build/` directory
 4. Run `cmake ../`
 5. Run `make `
-6. Fix the issues that will inevitably ensue.
+6. Fix the issues that will inevitably ensue from steps 4 and or 5.